raffaellod/complemake/README.md

 3. Fully automate the testing of all targets built;

-4. Provide dependency easy resolution and building;
+4. Provide dependency resolution and building;

 5. Allow export Complemake projects to simple shell scripts, to enable quick building of projects by non-developers as a one-time operation.